dnhansen/maths-resources/README.md

     Some issues I have with the book: Folland doesn't assume any knowledge of topological spaces, so many theorems in the first half of the book are stated for metric spaces even though they generalise immediately.
 Some of the proofs are also less than clear for this reason.
 A few theorems are also proven in less than full generality, even though they would be no less difficult to state or prove more generally.
 So keep your eye out, and if it seems like something can be generalised, it probably can.

+4. Rudin, *Real and Complex Analysis*.
+A much loved textbook, though I am not a huge fan.
+At least the approach to measure theory is a bit annoying, since Rudin only considers measurable functions with values in a topological space, which is just not sufficient.

+    The rest of the first part of the book is *fine*, though I think it shows its age.
+The words 'Radon measure' appear a single time the whole book, namely in the end notes.
+The proof of the Riesz representation theorem is also stereotypically Rudin: six plus pages of exhausting mathematics without much motivation.

+    I haven't read the second part on complex analysis, so I won't comment on this.

 ### Probability theory